Heart Evangelista

-Love Marie Payawal Ongpauco-Escudero (born February 14, 1985), known professionally as Heart Evangelista, is a Filipino actress and model.
-She is currently an exclusive artist of the GMA Network and is represented by the Alice Talents Agency in Paris, France, and Directions Groups INC. She is the second wife of the incumbent Senate President Francis Escudero following his annulment in 2011.
+Love Marie Payawal Ongpauco-Escudero (born February 14, 1985), known professionally as Heart Evangelista, is a Filipino actress, television host, advocate, and entrepreneur.
+She is the second wife of politician Francis Escudero (his first marriage was annulled in 2011).

 Early life

-Heart Evangelista was born as Love Marie Payawal Ongpauco on February 14, 1985, in Manila, Philippines.
-She is the youngest child of businessman Reynaldo Evangelista Ongpauco and Maria Cecilia del Gallego Payawal.
-Evangelista hails from a prominent Chinese-Filipino family that founded the Barrio Fiesta chain of Filipino restaurants, while her mother's family owns a sugar plantation in Camarines Sur.
+Evangelista was born as Love Marie Payawal Ongpauco on February 14, 1985, in Manila, Philippines.
+She is the last child of businessman Reynaldo Evangelista Ongpauco and Maria Cecilia del Gallego Payawal.
+Her Chinese-Filipino family founded the Barrio Fiesta chain of Filipino restaurants and her mother's family owns a sugar plantation in Camarines Sur.
 She is a second cousin of actress Jodi Sta.
 Maria.
-She spent part of her childhood in the United States – her family moved to San Francisco during her early years – before returning to the Philippines in her early teens.
+Her family moved to San Francisco during her early years – before returning to the Philippines in her early teens.

-Evangelista completed elementary school in the U.S. and initially attended Colegio de San Agustin (CSA) in Makati upon returning to the Philippines.
-As a teenager entering show business, she enrolled in ABS-CBN's Distance Learning Center to accommodate her career, after experiencing bullying in CSA.
-Her nickname "Heart" originated from her birth date (Valentine's Day), and she adopted Heart Evangelista as her screen name when she began her entertainment career with ABS-CBN's talent training program Star Magic in the late 1990s.
+Evangelista attended Colegio de San Agustin (CSA) in Makati upon returning to the Philippines.
+She enrolled in ABS-CBN's Distance Learning Center.
+Her nickname "Heart" originated from her birthday on Valentine's Day.
+She adopted Heart Evangelista as her screen name in the late 1990s.